 IAS Candidate can give preference of the language in which they may like to be interviewed.
 UPSC will make arrangement for the translators.

 Marks obtained by the candidates for all papers EXCEPT PAPER A & B will be counted for merit ranking by the UPSC.
 However, the Commission will have the discretion to fix qualifying marks in any or all papers of the examination.
-Aspirants can log on to UPSC's official website (www.upsc.gov.in) to see the detailed notification for 2018.
+Aspirants can log on to UPSC's official website (www.upsc.gov.in) to see the detailed notification for the 2023 upsc mains syllabus.